 Joining the military can be a life-changing experience.
-There are many reasons why young people around the U.S. give an interest in the Armed Forces.
-No matter what the reason is, pursuing a military career requires good preparation.
+There are a variety of reasons why young people in the United States are interested in joining the military.
+Whatever the motivation, entering a military career necessitates thorough preparation.

 Meanwhile, a much smaller part of the workforce is officers.
 To join as an officer, you typically must hold a four-year college degree and finish an officer program.
 You have to compete for promotion to upgrade your career.
 Most officers are managers who would play the role of planning and directing operations.
 Other professionals are doctors and lawyers.
 Officers often get paid more than enlisted members and also enjoy certain other benefits.

 You can join as an enlisted member and attend officer training later.